willfurnass/sheffield_hpc/sharc/software/development/pgi.rst

 Modulefile
 ----------
+**Version 17.5**
+The PGI compiler installer creates a suitable modulefile that's configured to our system.
+It puts it at `/usr/local/packages/dev/pgi/modulefiles/pgi64/17.5` so all that is required is to copy this to where we keep the modulefiles at ``/usr/local/modulefiles/dev/PGI-compilers/17.5``

 **Version 16.10**
 The PGI compiler installer creates a suitable modulefile that's configured to our system.
 It puts it at ``/usr/local/packages/dev/pgi/modulefiles/pgi64/16.10`` so all that is required is to copy this to where we keep modules at ``/usr/local/modulefiles/dev/PGI-compilers/16.10``